victorers1/personal-blog/src/content/notes/scrum-course.md

 - **Product Owner**: Brings to discussion business objectives that will be relevant in a near future.
 Always points out blocks and risks.

 - **Developers**: Answer the Product Owners doubts.
 Based in the discussion, proposes tasks to the Backlog.
 Estimates each task effort.

+### Team size

+It is recommended from 10 to 20 at each Scrum Team.
+For bigger projects, it's possible to divide the people in smalls Scrum Teams.

+### User Stories

+Usually written by the Product Owner, those are documents with the stakeholders definitions clearly stated in a way the Scrum Team easily understand.
+It also contains all the acceptance criteria, the minimum requirements that makes the final product acceptable by the stakeholders.
+User Stories can be highly complex tasks and may be sub-divided in smaller tasks.

+When the team adopts the User Stories method, they are placed in the Backlog and follows the normal flow of a task.

+### Scrum of Scrums

+In a really big project, where the people had to be divided in several Scrum Teams, there can be a person responsible to manage all the Scrum Teams applying the Scrum methodology to each Team as they as individuals.
+This can be done taking one representative person of each team.
+This person is called **Chief Scrum Master**.